PART: Pre-trained Authorship Representation Transformer: Conclusions and future work

 \section{Conclusions and future work}

-In this article we present a novel method for zero-shot authorship attribution and representation called PART, the main contribution being the generated authorship embeddings.
+In this article we present a novel method for authorship representation called PART, the main contribution being the generated authorship embeddings and model.
 We formulate authorship embeddings as a numerical representation of an authors writing style and features, which is comparable with other authors and can be pooled with other works from the same writer to represent larger spans of text.
-The training process involves contrastive self-supervised learning, with state-of-the-art methods for processing the document and calculating loss, maximizing the information extracted from each set of documents processed.

-We have observed the embeddings can detect authorship on unseen sets of authors, achieving high accuracies and overwhelmingly high top-5 accuracy in two of the analysed case studies.
-The utility of the authorship embeddings is measured qualitatively in three separate case studies, one for each available dataset.
+We have observed the embeddings can detect authorship on unseen sets of authors and unseen domains.
+The model reaches competitive performance in tested PAN@CLEF tasks a zero-shot, outclasses baselines, achieving high accuracies in two of the analysed case studies, while dominating the proposed baselines on benchmark challenges.
+The utility of the authorship embeddings is measured qualitatively in three separate case studies.
 Every case study has access to different quality of information, and all are analyzed through with the same general-purpose authorship model.
 Texts written by the same author typically share regions in the embedding space generated by the model.
 The authorship embeddings include whether an author frequently writes poetry, is an engineer, has 17 years old or identifies as a female.
 In a related note, similar authors also share regions of the space, as shown with the Gutenberg Corpus.

-Weaknesses of the model have appeared when experimenting with the model as token length severely limits the amount of information the transformer can pick up, allowing for more input tokens would certainly improve representations, as the transformer can interpret longer-term temporal text features.
-As with deep learning and transformers, data is crucial.
-Despite having more than ten thousand authors (some with more than a hundred text samples) from mixed origins (some are literature authors, others are common bloggers) the model is heavily biased toward some specific features we have detected.
-We suspect this data is insufficient and more training samples would be required.
-While studying authorship in this environment allows us to generate appropriate representations for many works, we fear that representations may fall apart in other environments unrepresented in training.
+Weaknesses of the model have appeared when experimenting with the model.
+Despite having more than ten thousand authors from mixed origins the model is heavily biased toward some specific features we have detected.
 Adding training data from additional sources (social media, scientific journals, essays, etc.) could lead to a more robust generalization of the model.
+We also acknowledge the possibility of topic leakage into the model, as disentangling style and semantics completely is a hard task that we cannot fully prove to achieve.